 Do you want to increase sales and revenue from your eCommerce shop?
 Focusing solely on your sales numbers doesn’t tell you what is or isn’t working on your site.
-To generate more revenue, you need to consider more nuanced data.
+To generate more revenue, you need to know which eCommerce metrics to track.

-In this guide, we’ll show you some crucial KPIs you can track in Google Analytics for your eCommerce site.
+In this guide, we’ll show you some crucial eCommerce metrics to track in Google Analytics that will help you boost your revenue.

 KPIs (Key Performance Indicators) are key metrics that help your business understand where your successes are coming from, and what changes you need to make in order to build your customer base and generate more revenue.

 Focusing on crucial KPIs for your store tells you whether your business is moving towards meeting your objectives.
 It also helps you ensure that you are not going off track.

 How can different KPIs can help you generate more revenue from your online shop?
 Here are a few ways:

 - Increase conversion rate: By increasing conversion rate, you are encouraging more visitors to make a purchase from your online shop.

 - Increase the average order value: You can entice your customers to spend more on your store when they make a purchase.

 - Reduce the cost per acquisition: For a sustainable and profitable business, you need to reduce the advertising and other costs you spend for acquiring a customer.